ISISComputingGroup/ibex_developers_manual/Python-conventions.md

         The single underscore warns people using this class that this method is not part of the API, so may change and should be used with care.

-        Python doesn't really have private variables or methods:
+        It doesn't say you should not use it though.
-            'We are all consenting adults here'
+        Python does not really have the concept of private.
         """
         return 123456